Tag: Lord Kennedy of Southwark

 Baroness Anelay of St Johns

-To ask Her Majesty’s Government what assessment they have made of the changes there have been to structures on the River Thames in the last 10 years.
+To ask Her Majesty’s Government what assessment they have made of the net level of borrowing by the public sector in October 2015.